WATER SUPPLY

 Progress

-EWB-DC and the community of Shiringamazu established a partnership to identify and access sources of potable water, treat and distribute water throughout the community, and build sanitary facilities to keep these water sources safe.
-Reach Global, a local NGO with ongoing initiatives in and around Shiringamazu, will help facilitate our partnership.
+The project began in 2018 when EWB-DC and the community of Shiringamazu established a partnership to identify and evaluate sources of potable water, treat and distribute water throughout the community, and build sanitary facilities to keep these water sources safe.
+Unfortunately, all local water sources tested positive for e-coli.
+Additionally, despite multiple assessments to identify the best location for a well, hand-dug and machine-drilled wells did not provide sufficient water to meet the community’s need.

 Get Involved